Why Christian Education?

 What about academics?

 Well, let's look specifically at Annapolis Area Christian School.
 Our students have consistently higher average scores on the SAT exams than county, state, and national averages.
-Ninety seven percent of our graduates go on to college.
-We are an academically excellent, college preparatory Christian school.
+Ninety-eight percent of our graduates go on to college.
+We are an academically excellent, comprehensive Christian school.